VlADOOSit/agents-playground-todo/README.md

 # To-Do App

-This is a simple full-stack to-do application built with React, Node.js (Express), Prisma, and PostgreSQL.
+This is a simple full-stack to-do application built with React, Node.js (Express), and PostgreSQL.